litestar-org/litestar/docs/usage/5-responses/8-streaming-responses.md

 # Streaming Responses

-To return a streaming response use the `Stream` class.
+To return a streaming response use the [`Stream`][starlite.datastructures.Stream] class.
 The Stream class receives a single required kwarg - `iterator`:

 ```python
 from typing import AsyncGenerator